nadinestrella/nadinestrella/README.md

 Welcome to my profile!

-I am a Junior Fullstack Developer based in Madrid, eager to kickstart my career in the tech industry.
+I am a Junior Frontend Developer based in Madrid, eager to continue growing in the tech industry.

  💻 My tech stach is: HTML5, CSS3, JavaScript, React, Next, Tailwind, TypeScript, Node, MySql, MongoDB.